mlrun/mlrun/docs/feature-store/feature-vectors.md

 The online feature service supports value imputing (substitute NaN/Inf values with statistical or constant value).
 You can set the `impute_policy` parameter with the imputing policy, and specify which constant or statistical value will be used instead of NaN/Inf value.
-Tthis can be defined per column or for all the columns (`"*"`).
+This can be defined per column or for all the columns (`"*"`).
 The replaced value can be a fixed number for constants or $mean, $max, $min, $std, $count for statistical values.
 "*" is used to specify the default for all features, fot example: